JeremyJasonA/jarvis_gpt/README.md

 This is the first thing I have ever built!

 I can take very little of the credit though.
-The foundation of this was AustinAI's Bing+GPT tutorial on youtube.
+The foundation of this was AustinAI's Bing+GPT tutorial on youtube, as well as my buddies Corry and David for helping to debug and brainstorm.

 I added in the further audio responses, along with the ability to easliy add random phrases for the assitant to read off at different times.